Dr Vaughan Charles Turekian

 Senior Board Director, US National Academy of Sciences

-Dr. Vaughan Turekian assumed his role as the fifth Science and Technology Adviser to the Secretary of State on September 8, 2015.
+Dr. Vaughan Turekian is the Senior Director for Science Technology and Sustianbility at the US National Academies of Sciences, Engineering and Medicine, where he develops strategic directions for harnessing science and innovation to meet sustainability challenges at local and global scales.
+Prior to this, he served as the fifth Science and Technology to the U.S. Secretary of State from 2015-2017.
 In this capacity, he advises the Secretary of State and the Under Secretary for Economic Growth, Energy, and the Environment on international environment, science, technology, and health matters affecting the foreign policy of the United States.
+During this time, he served as the Co-chair for the UN's Multistakeholder STI Forum for the SDG.

 Dr. Turekian draws upon his background in atmospheric chemistry and extensive policy experience to promote science, technology, and engineering as integral components of U.S. diplomacy.